Surviving Daycare Syndrome: 7 Tips For Dealing With Constant Sickness During The Daycare transition

 But hey – we survived.
 As daunting as it sounds, we got through it and you will, too.

-Tips for dealing with daycare syndrome in the first year
+7 tips for dealing with daycare syndrome in the first year

-1. Stocking the medicine cabinet in advance
+1. Stocking the medicine cabinet

 One of the most valuable things I did to prepare for the home-to-daycare transition was stocking up my medicine cabinet early.
 As in, weeks before our first day of daycare early.
 I actually don’t even think my son was officially enrolled in daycare before I stocked up.

 Having everything we needed made it so much easier to get through the week once the sickness hit.
-Because, let’s face it, mid-week grocery store runs after a long day of work is no fun.
+Because, let’s face it, mid-week grocery store runs after a long day of work are no fun.
 Medicine cabinet essentials include:

 1. Children’s Tylenol (Amazon paid link) / Infant’s Tylenol (Amazon paid link)